 Compensation Committee Interlocks and Insider Participation.
 The members of the Compensation Committee are Paul G. Gaffney II, Charles L. Fabrikant and Edward Grebow.
 In addition, Raymond S. Troubh was a member of the Compensation Committee in 2018 until his resignation from our Board of Directors as of our 2018 annual meeting of stockholders.
-Our Board has determined that each member of the Compensation Committee is independent and satisfies the additional independence requirements for compensation committee members provided for in the NYSE Listing Standards and the SEC rules.
-No member of the Compensation Committee is, or was during 2018, an officer or employee of the company.
+Our Board has determined that each member of the Compensation Committee is independent and satisfies the additional independence requirements for compensation committee is, or was during 2018, an officer or employee of the company.
 During 2018: